silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/exam.md

 - These students must secure the contact of a responsible person at their home University beforehand and supply that contact to the course professors.
 We will then coordinate with this person to arrange a controlled environment at the student's home institution where they can perform the exam.
 This person will assume responsibility for making sure that exam rules are followed.

+- The responsible person needs to communicate to the professors the range of external IPs from which the student will perform the exam, otherwise the student will not be able to perform the exam.

 ## Play fair

 Any illegal behaviour during the exam (plagiarism by any means or exchange of information between students) is punishable with a full annulment of the exam, resulting in a grade of zero.